blairw/liveworldmap/README.md

 	```
 5. Put in an entry for the script
     ```bash
+    PATH=/usr/local/bin:/usr/bin:/bin
     */5 * * * * /Users/blair/00blair/gitrepos/liveworldmap/cronjob.sh
     ```
+(You only need that first line with `PATH` if you're using Mac.)

 Happy wallpaper-cronning! :)